omnifla/Syrup/Extension-Safari/README.md

    Clone or download the repo: `git clone https://github.com/Abdallah-Alwarawreh/Syrup.git`

 2. Build the main project by running `npm install && npm run build` in `Extension-React` directory

+    - Additionally you might need to run this command with root privileges.
+If the previous command failed just run `sudo !!`

 3. Open the `Extension-Safari` directory and run `Syrup.xcodeproj`